mesos/cloudfoundry-mesos/docs/getting-started.md

 $ cd ../../../../mesos/cloudfoundry-mesos/executor/
 $ go build
 ```
 In order to create Diego cells dynamically, this project packs the executor binary together with all the Diego cell jobs in to a big Docker image.
-Starting this container will config and start Diego cell jobs (consul, metron, rep and garden) and launch the Mesos executor.
-Note that in order for Diego's `Garden-Linux` to work, the cell container should be running with `host` network and in `privileged` mode.
+Starting this Docker container will configure and start Diego cell jobs (consul, metron, rep and garden) and also launch the Mesos executor.
+Note that in order for Diego's `Garden-Linux` to work, the cell container should be running with `host` networking and in `privileged` mode.

-The docker images is current manually created in pushed to Docker hub at `jianhuiz/diego-cell:219-1434-307`.
-You can pull the image and do the customize on top of it.
-The creation of the image include compile and package CloudFoundry/Diego/Garden binaries and patch the startup scripts.
-We will automate the image creation and publish the details later.
+The docker image is current manually created and pushed to Docker hub at `jianhuiz/diego-cell:219-1434-307`.
+You can pull the image and do the customizations on top of it.
+The creation of the image includes compilation and packaging of CloudFoundry/Diego/Garden binaries and patching the startup scripts.
+We will automate the image creation and publish the details at a later time.

 ## Replace the `auctioneer`